 - Long-Term Support: Practical strategies and routines to maintain calm, organized spaces at your own pace.
 Some clients schedule weekly or monthly maintenance sessions for assistance with getting back on track.

-- Disposal of Unwanted Items: Guidance for separating garbage and recyclables, plus resources for donation, pick-up, or delivery of larger items.
+- Disposal of Unwanted Items: Guidance and hands on help for separating garbage and recyclables, plus resources for donation, pick-up, or delivery of larger items.

-Whether onsite, full-service, or virtual, I help you reclaim your energy, restore clarity, and create a home or office that supports your life one intentional choice at a time.
+Whether onsite, full-service, or virtual, I help you reclaim your purpose, restore clarity, and create a home or office that supports your life one intentional choice at a time.

 Visit my contact us page to get started.